ashenBlade/postgres-dev-helper/docs/config_file.md

 - `typeName` - name of type, which contains ASM.
     This must be name of type without any qualifiers, like 'const' or 'volatile'.
-- `memberName` - name of member of this type.
+- `memberName` - name of member of this type (also can be a flexible array member).
 - `lengthExpression` - expression to be evaluated to get array length.

 Length expression can be in 2 forms: